brianschroeder/finance-tracker/README.md

 - **Asset Tracking**: Track cash, stocks, retirement accounts, and more
 - **Budget Management**: Create and manage budget categories
 - **Transaction Recording**: Log and categorize your spending
+- **Pending Tip Tracking**: Track restaurant tips that are pending after the meal charge has posted
 - **Credit Card Management**: Monitor credit card balances and utilization
 - **Savings Goals**: Set up and track funds for specific goals
 - **Pay Period Planning**: Track expenses based on your pay schedule